thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 Examples:

-- Authenticating and authorizing a known user against a particular resources, such as a newspaper they have a subscription for,
+- Authenticating and authorizing a known user against particular resources, such as newspapers they have a subscription for,
-- Most authorisation use cases for {{MCP-AUTH}} and {{A2A-AUTH}}.
+- Most authorization use cases for {{MCP-AUTH}} and {{A2A-AUTH}}.

 ## Attribute-Based Access {#use-case-selective-disclosure}